FarronF/limerick-council-meetings/meetings/2015/07/21-Full Meeting of Limerick City and County Council/Minutes - Annual Meeting of Limerick City and County Council - 26th June 2015.md

 Councillors to deliver for the citizens of Limerick.
 In his role as Deputy Mayor, he

-looked forward to playing his part in this process.--- 11
+looked forward to playing his part in this process.
+---
+11

 3.